adtrak-core/adtrak-core/readme.md

 == Changelog ==

+= 0.9.14 =
+- Adding more width / reducing padding on sidebar.
+Should stop breaks
+- Amending some colour styles throughout
+- Combining stylesheets for quicker loads, removing redundant files.

 = 0.9.0 =
 - added in the site options after discussions
 - updated problems with Class naming convention.